-“Sometimes you don’t know all of the reasons why you want to do [a film] but you can feel that there is energy there.
+“Sometimes you don’t know all of the reasons why you want to do but you can feel that there is energy there.
 I guess that’s what I felt and I wanted to explore it,” he said.

 “I have been drawn to the movie “Cruising” for a while.
 I knew it had a complicated history.
 When it was made, it was very controversial, and it made some unfortunate connections between gay lifestyle and murder.
 There were a lot of protests when the original film was made.
 But you know 30 years later I just felt like maybe it was time for it to be re-explored and that there were some things about the original movie that have become more valuable and their significance has since changed.”